Perpendicularity and Locality for Codimension-One Varifolds with Bounded Anisotropic Mean Curvature: Introduction

+Relying on perpendicularity and quadratic flatness, we can prove that the distributional mean curvature $ \mcv{F}(V, \cdot) $ agrees $ \HM^n $ almost everywhere with the mean $ F $-curvature vectors of the $ \cnt{2} $-rectifiable cover of $ M $.
+This kind of result is known as \emph{locality of the mean curvature} (see~\ref{thm:locality}), and it is proved by adapting the ideas from \cite{Ambrosio2003}, where locality in the Euclidean setting is proved by exploiting in a crucial way the quadratic tilt-excess decay by Sch\"atzle \cite{Schatzle04}.
+See also \cite{Schatzle09} and \cite{Menne13} for more general locality theorems in the Euclidean setting.
+It might be interesting to remark that the anisotropic extension of the locality theorem still exploits a few peculiarities of the anisotropic first variation in an essential way; in~particular~\ref{rem:P_projection}.

-We finally comment on the restriction on the unit-density layer in Theorem \ref{main:locality}.
-Indeed, perpendicularity of the \emph{Euclidean} mean curvature vector also works at higher density points.
+Concerning the restriction to the unit-density layer in Theorem~\ref{main:locality} we remark that perpendicularity of the \emph{Euclidean} mean curvature vector also works at higher density points.
 This is a fundamental consequence of the Euclidean multivalued Lipschitz approximation, where fast decay estimates are guaranteed by the monotonicity formula.
 However, in the anisotropic case the situation becomes far more difficult, since monotonicity formulas are notoriously not available, and the only available Lipschitz approximation theorem~\cite[\S{2.6}]{Allard1986} seems to provide too weak estimates on the set not covered by the graph of the constructed Lipschitzian map; see~\ref{rem:perp:bad_set_estimates}.
 Such a set is obviously empty if we restrict on the unit-density layer as, by the aforementioned regularity theorem, this layer is almost covered by one single $ \cnt{1, \alpha} $ manifold; see \ref{rem:perp:bad_set_estimates}.
-We finally point out that perpendicularity of the anisotropic mean curvature vector in the $ \cnt{2} $-setting can be easily deduced from the smoothness assumption; cf. \ref{rem:perpendicularity_in_the_smooth_case}.
+It remains an open problem to prove perpendicularity at the higher-density points.